Dan Albone: Tractor manufacturer

 During the late 19th century, power on farms was provided mainly by horses.
 Steam-powered portable engines and self-propelled traction engines had been introduced for agricultural work from about 1850, but the traction engines were too heavy for direct ploughing of the heavy soil found in Britain.
 In the 1890s, internal combustion engines started to become more common, but these were stationary engines for belt-driven agricultural machinery.
 An oil-powered traction engine had been developed, by Hornsby-Ackroyd in 1897, but like the steam-powered traction engines, this was very heavy at 8600 kg (8.5 tons).

 Albone conceived a light-weight petrol-powered general purpose agricultural vehicle.
 By November 1901 he had completed his tractor design, and filed for a patent on 15 February 1902.
 On 12 December 1902 he formed Ivel Agricultural Motors Limited.
 The other directors were Selwyn Edge, Charles Jarrott, John Hewitt and Lord Willoughby.
 He called his machine the Ivel Agricultural Motor, the word 'tractor' did not come into common use until later.

 Dan's "tractor" won silver medal at the Royal Agricultural Show, in 1903 and 1904; and in February 1904 an Ivel Agricultural Motor won a Gold Medal in the Chester Ploughing Match held at Waverton, this being the first occasion on which a competition of that kind had been open to mechanically propelled ploughs.
 About 500 were built, and many were exported all over the world.
 The original engine was made by Payne & Co. of Coventry.
 After 1906, French Aster engines were used.
 Over time it became heavier and more powerful, but it failed to keep pace with its rivals.
 The company declined after 1910, and in 1920 it went into receivership.
 The assets were bought by United Motor Industries Limited.

 The Ivel Agricultural Motor was light, powerful and compact.
 It had one front wheel, with solid rubber tyre, and two large rear wheels like a modern tractor.
 The engine used water cooling, by evaporation.
 It had one forward and one reverse gear.
 A pulley wheel on the left hand side allowed it to be used as a stationary engine, driving a wide range of agricultural machinery.
 The 1903 sale price was £300.

 Family and sudden death

-Dan Albone married Elizabeth Martha Moulden (1860–1936) in August 1887.
-They had two children, Stanley Dan (1889–1913) and Alwyne Patricia Edwards (1900–1954).
+Dan Albone married Elizabeth Martha Moulden in August 1887.
+They had two children.
 On 30 October 1906, while at work, Albone suffered a stroke and died.
 He was buried in Biggleswade Cemetery on 2 November.